-My goal for 2018 was to attempt the longest ride I have ever done, in an attempt to set a new Guinness World Record for the 2,700km (1,700-miles) return journey between John o’Groats & Land’s End, using my ElliptiGO bike.
-A key part of this goal was also to encourage and assist other riders (regardless of what type of bike they ride) to also complete their lifetime longest rides in 2018.
+My goal for 2018 is to attempt the longest ride I have ever done, in an attempt to set a new Guinness World Record for the 2,700km (1,700-miles) return journey between John o’Groats & Land’s End, using my ElliptiGO bike.
+A key part of this goal is to encourage and assist other riders (regardless of what type of bike they ride) to also complete their lifetime longest rides in 2018.

 To join The 2018 Longest Ride Challenge please send me an email on (idaimakaya at gmail dot com) and include your name, a photo of you with your bike (for display on the rider profile list below) and a brief outline of your 2018 Longest Ride Goal.

 If you’d like one of our #rideforgarai 2018 Longest Ride Challenge wristbands (which you can wear to remind you of your commitment and your achievement) please provide your postal address when you signup and I’ll send you one!
 A discretionary donation to The 2018 Longest Ride & Documentary film project would be appreciated when you request your wristband, but is certainly NOT MANDATORY!

 Profiles of all the officially signed-up riders are shown in the list below.
 Full details about the inspiration behind this challenge are covered on this page.
 My own Longest Ride Challenge is outlined on this page.
 And (not that you need them – but just in case!) here are The Challenge Rules…

 LIST OF RIDERS IN THE 2018 LONGEST RIDE CHALLENGE